 Entry into some professions (such as clinical psychology) will require a serious commitment to your chosen area, as you could be required to study the relevant undergraduate and postgraduate qualification in order to become qualified.

 Undergraduate degree courses usually last between three and four years, combining a period of study with practical experience in a clinical environment.
 Postgraduate courses are usually shorter, lasting around two years, but will again incorporate clinical placements in the workplace to build up relevant skills and experience.
 Graduates wanting to study for a postgraduate diploma or masters will need to check carefully with their course provider if their undergraduate degree is considered relevant.

 The aim of all courses is to ensure that when graduates qualify they can take on a caseload of their own patients as soon as they enter the workplace.
-It’s worth considering that the majority of degree-level AHP qualifying courses are funded by the Department of Health, which means students may be eligible to have their tuition fees paid and be able to apply for a means-tested bursary to help with living expenses.

 If the training options outlined above are not for you, there are other options.
 You could choose to start work as a healthcare assistant, for example, or clinical support worker in the area that you are interested in.
 Assistants play a vital role supporting qualified practitioners to deliver services to the patient and as such can experience the reality of the profession before committing to a period of study.
 Assistants are often encouraged to gain qualifications and may be supported in applying for degree courses, which could lead to professional qualification and further career progression.

 - Explore your chosen career’s entry routes.
 Will you need a degree or other qualification?

 - Find out if there are any particular skills or experience that will improve your chances of getting into your chosen career.

 - Enquire about opportunities to volunteer or do relevant work experience.